By using this site, you agree to the Privacy Policy and Terms of Use.

 7. Bhel Puri

-Bhel Puri is a savory snack made from puffed rice, mixed with chopped vegetables, tamarind chutney, and a sprinkle of sev (crispy chickpea noodles).
+Bhel Puri is a savoury snack made from puffed rice, mixed with chopped vegetables, tamarind chutney, and a sprinkle of sev (crispy chickpea noodles).
 This dish is light yet flavorful, with a delightful crunch and a mix of sweet, tangy, and spicy flavors.
 It’s a great option for a quick snack while wandering through the streets of Rishikesh.

 8. Idli-Sambar